Tavistock Abbey: Hurdwick quarry

 The monks owned nearby Hurdwick quarry, the stone from which is notable for its greenish colour.
 Tavistock is built, in large parts, of this material.
 On close inspection, the stone appears to have a pitted surface that can be confused with decay.

+Modern day

+The Abbey and grounds are open daily from 10 a.m, and is wheelchair accessible.
+The Abbey is managed by Tavistock Heritage Trust.

+A recent grant of £6,932 from government body Historic England has allowed restoration works to begin.

+It is free to enter the Abbey.